krisrs1128/talks/2025/20250717/notes.md

 Code Interfaces - 1

-One approach is to give teh response, mediator, and treatment as inputs to a function whose responsibility is to estimate teh direct and indirect effects that we're interested in.
+One approach is to give the response, mediator, and treatment as inputs to a function whose responsibility is to estimate the direct and indirect effects that we're interested in.

 ---